FAU-CDI/wisski-distillery/README.md

 A new WissKI instance consists of several components:

-- A Drupal instance inside a lightweight php runtime container
+- A Drupal instance inside a lightweight php runtime container (a `barrel` in which to store WissKI)
 - An entry in the SQL bookkeeping table that stores instance meta-data
 - An SQL database and user for Drupal
 - A GraphDB repository and user as SPARQL endpoint